thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 **`com.ibm.authors` Package for Authors microservice**

-* `AuthorsApplication` class repesents the JAX-RS RESTful web application.
+* `AuthorsApplication` class represents the JAX-RS RESTful web application.
-* `Author` class repesents the data structure we use for the Author.
+* `Author` class represents the data structure we use for the Author.
-* `GetAuthor` class repesents the REST API Endpoint.
+* `GetAuthor` class represents the REST API Endpoint.
-* `HealthEndpoint` class repesents the support readiness probes for Kubernetes.
+* `HealthEndpoint` class represents the support readiness probes for Kubernetes.

 **`authortests` Package for the JUnit test of the Authors microservice**

-* `AuthorJsonbAdapter` class repesents JSON-B adapter for a JSON-B mapping configuration.
+* `AuthorJsonbAdapter` class represents JSON-B adapter for a JSON-B mapping configuration.
-* `AuthorTestClient` class repesents the REST Client of the Authors microservice.
+* `AuthorTestClient` class represents the REST Client of the Authors microservice.
-* `Test_GetAuthors` class repesents the JUnit test which will be executed as the  parameterized test run.
+* `Test_GetAuthors` class represents the JUnit test which will be executed as the  parameterized test run.

 ## 1.2 The Java project configuration for the JUnit test using Maven

 * Dependencies

-In the `pom.xml` file you need to add the JUnit depencencies.
+In the `pom.xml` file you need to add the JUnit dependencies.

 The `junit-jupiter-api` and the `junit-jupiter-engine` are the basics for the Unit tests.
 With the `junit-jupiter-params` depencency we can define later a parameterized test.

-Here are the needed depencencies for JUnit in the `pom.xml`.
+Here are the needed dependencies for JUnit in the `pom.xml`.

 ```xml
 	<!-- JUnit Test -->